react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 ### `contentOptions` for `DrawerItems`

 - `items` - the array of routes, can be modified or overridden
+- `itemComponent` - a component to use in place of `DrawerNavigatorItem` for each item
 - `activeItemKey` - key identifying the active route
 - `activeTintColor` - label and icon color of the active label
 - `activeBackgroundColor` - background color of the active label